Home

 My depression worsened to the point where it was very difficult to function in my daily life - especially at work.
 I felt an intense sadness and remember wondering if the lump in my throat would ever go away.

-Once I began to feel some relief, it was like this huge lightbulb came on.
+Once I began to feel some relief, it was like this huge light bulb came on.
 "So this is how other people feel.
 It was like putting on a pair of corrective lenses for the first time after going through life not able to see clearly.
 I realized that all my life, even as a child, I had lived in this sort of underlying, low-grade depressive state.

 Thank God for modern medicine!!

 The co-founder of Alcoholics Anonymous, Bill Wilson, was honest and open in his writings about his own problems with depression - even well into his years of sobriety.
-Please read more from the Big Book of Alcoholics Anonymous (Bill's Story) about his story of depression and alcoholism by clicking here.
+You can read more from the Big Book of Alcoholics Anonymous (Bill's Story) about his story of depression and alcoholism by clicking here.

 READ MORE: AA's 12 Questions